 First, you will need to clean and remove any grime or sticky residue from the inside of your window.
 For this, you will need soapy water and a 1-inch razor blade for scraping.

 Next, you will need to thoroughly dry the window with either a paper towel or microfiber rag - something that won’t leave behind a lot of lint or debris.

 Then, you will spray the outside of your window with soapy water to make it slippery while you get the tinting material into position.
 Pros use a pressurized spray bottle to do this step.

 Now it’s time to apply your tint material!
-You will need to unroll it along your window and press it in until it sticks.
+You will need to unroll it along with your window and press it in until it sticks.
 Make sure not to cut it until you have a workable piece on your window.
 You can use a precision knife or razor to cut the film.

 Now you will use a heat gun and “hard card” to scrape out any bubbles and make the film conform to the exact shape of your window.
-You can peel it off, or let it hang there while you clean the interior window.
+You can peel it off or let it hang there while you clean the interior window.

 THE BEST USED LUXURY CARS ON THE MARKET